 The European Patent Organisation was created in 1977 through the European Patent Convention (EPC).
 A diplomatic Conference of the Contracting States is responsible for any amendment to the Articles of EPC.
 Otherwise, the highest supervisory and legislative body is the Administrative Council, which consists of delegates of the member states who gather several times a year.
-The delegates are non-elected civil servants, typically from the national patent offices.
+The delegates are non-elected civil servants, typically from the national patent offices without necessarily having legal qualifications, particularly in labour law.
 The European Patent Office (EPO) is the executive body of the Organisation.
 Led by a President and Vice-Presidents appointed by the Administrative Council, the EPO comprises about 7000 staff members.
 It is the second-largest intergovernmental organisation in Europe after the European Commission.